 - 1. Credit may be awarded to a student who receives a qualifying score on: - a. an Advanced Placement Examination (AP).
 A minimum score of 3 is required in order for the exam to replace most Bethel requirements.
-A score of 4 or higher is required to fulfill requirements for some majors.
+A score of 4 or higher is required to fulfill the College Writing requirement as well as requirements for some majors.
 The Office of the Registrar maintains information about AP exams and General Education requirements.
-Students should consult departments for information about AP courses that may be used to fulfill requirements in the major.
-Beginning fall 2012, a score of 4 or higher is required to fulfill the College Writing requirement. - b. either a General Examination or a Subject Examination of the College-Level Examination Program (CLEP).
+Students should consult departments for information about AP courses that may be used to fulfill requirements in the major. - b. either a General Examination or a Subject Examination of the College-Level Examination Program (CLEP).
 Consult the Office of the Registrar for details. - c. an International Baccalaureate (IB) exam.
 Bethel awards 3 credits for Standard Level Examinations with a score of 5 or higher.
 A student with a score of 4 or higher on a Higher Level Examination is awarded 6 credits.
 Consult the Office of the Registrar for details. - d. a DANTES Subject Standardized Test (Defense Activity for Non-Traditional Education Support), which is equivalent to a college course.
 Consult the Office of the Registrar for details. - 2.
-Exemption from certain first-level courses may be granted on the basis of an adequate score on special placement examinations devised by the respective departments.
+Exemption from certain first-level courses may be granted on the basis of an adequate score on special placement examinations devised by the respective departments. - 3.
+Students who complete high school outside the U.S. and who pass national exams such as the French Baccalauréat or British A-levels may be eligible to receive credit for some first-year courses.
+See the Office of the Registrar.

-GENERAL EDUCATION/TRANSFER ENTRY LEVEL
+GENERAL EDUCATION ENTRY/TRANSFER LEVEL

-A General Education/Transfer entry level is assigned at the time of entry to Bethel and determines which General Education requirements a student must fulfill and the number of interims that must be completed.
-The level may not be modified thereafter by courses taken at other institutions unless at least two years have elapsed during which no courses are taken at Bethel.
+A General Education Entry/Transfer level is assigned at the time of entry to Bethel and determines which General Education requirements a student must fulfill and the number of interims that must be completed.
+The General Education Entry/Transfer level will not be changed from the original level assigned unless a student leaves Bethel and returns after a period of two or more years, during which they earned credits at another accredited college or university and did not complete any courses at Bethel.